zaydabash/dreamwalk/README.md

 - **Throughput**: 10Hz real-time processing
 - **VR Performance**: 72+ FPS on Quest 3
 - **Accuracy**: 85%+ emotion classification on test data
+- **Test Coverage**: 70%+ (target: 95%)

+## Security

+**Security is a top priority for DreamWalk, especially when handling sensitive neural data.**

+### Security Features

+- **Input Validation**: All API endpoints validate and sanitize inputs using Pydantic models
+- **Secret Management**: Environment variables and secrets are never committed to version control
+- **Dependency Scanning**: Automated security scanning of dependencies in CI/CD pipeline
+- **Code Quality**: Static analysis tools (flake8, pylint, bandit) check for security issues
+- **Data Privacy**: Neural data is handled with privacy and compliance in mind

+### Security Considerations

+**Development Environment:**
+- API endpoints do not require authentication (development only)
+- Services communicate over HTTP (use HTTPS in production)
+- CORS is open for development (restrict in production)

+**Production Recommendations:**
+- Enable authentication on all API endpoints
+- Use HTTPS/TLS for all service communication
+- Configure proper CORS settings
+- Store secrets in secure secret management systems
+- Enable Redis AUTH and Kafka security
+- Implement rate limiting and input validation
+- Enable data encryption at rest and in transit

+For detailed security information, see [SECURITY.md](SECURITY.md).

 ## About